DHHZ19/datePlanner/README.md

-*This is a dateplanner appication*
+# This is a date planner application
+*Plan better dates with your partner*

-[ ] step one get maps api working and able to select one resturant with frontend and backend
+[] step one get maps api working and able to select one restaurant with frontend and backend